jvc84/musikcube-waves/README.md

 info                -    'no musik'/'musik'
 splash              -    some different animations of 3 bars waves               -    animation of 3 bars moving up and down cava[=SECTIONS]     -    dynamic waves, that depend on sound.
-Requiers cava.
-Avaliable SECTIONS: left, right, all.
-SECTIONS=all by default
+Requires cava
-                         number of bars and framerate can be defined in musikcube-waves/assets/cava/cava_option_config empty[=NUM]         -    shows NUM spaces.
+                         available SECTIONS: left, right, all.
+SECTIONS=all by default number of bars and framerate can be defined in '$XDG_CONFIG_HOME/cava/cava_option_config' empty[=NUM]         -    shows NUM spaces.
 NUM=0 by default flat[=NUM]          -    shows NUM '▁'.
 NUM=16 by default